-6 As each of the 3 set screws aligns with the timing cut-out, loosen them with the 2 mm Allen wrench.
+As each of the 3 set screws aligns with the timing cut-out, loosen them with the 2 mm Allen wrench.

-The outside part of the hook assembly (shown in blue) now rotates by hand.
+8 The outside part of the hook assembly (shown in blue) now rotates by hand.
 Turn the outside part of the hook assembly so that the hook is at the top.

-8 Carefully rotate the hand wheel to drop the needle (shown in gray) all the way to the lowest point.
+9 Hold the Hook Assembly and carefully rotate the hand wheel counter-clockwise to drop the needle (shown in gray) to its lowest point.
 Continue rotating the hand wheel the same direction.
 The needle should begin to raise up.

-Stop raising the needle once the eye is about level with the hook (shown in blue).
+10 Stop raising the needle once the eye is about level with the hook (shown in blue).
 Do not continue to raise the needle.
-If the needle reaches the top of its rotation (over the hopping foot), start over at step 8.
+If the needle goes too high, start over at step 8.

-10 Slip the timing spacer (shown in blue) into the hook assembly.
+11 Slip the timing spacer tool (shown in blue) into the hook assembly with the flat side facing up.
+Then turn the timing tool until the flat side faces down.

-11 Turn the hand wheel the opposite direction to bring the needle back down until it rests on top of the timing spacer.
+12 Turn the hand wheel the clockwise to bring the needle back down until it rests on top of the timing spacer.
 Do not let the needle rise to the top before bringing it back down or you will need to repeat steps 8-11.

-12 Position the tip of the hook (shown in blue) in the middle of the back of the needle (shown in gray).
+13 Position the tip of the hook (shown in blue) with the center of the Needle Scarf (shown in gray).
 This is easier to see from the back of the machine.